Computer model locks in Patriots vs. Seahawks Super Bowl picks, score prediction

-Patriots vs. Seahawks: Where to watch Super Bowl 60, score prediction, picks, betting odds, same-game parlay
+Seahawks vs. Patriots: Where to watch Super Bowl 60, score prediction, picks, betting odds, same-game parlay

 How to bet New England Patriots vs. Seattle Seahawks in Super Bowl 60 on Sunday, Feb.
 8

 Both teams have strong defenses and robust rushing attacks.
 Critics will say the Patriots took advantage of an easy schedule to get here, but New England had to overcome two of the NFL's best defenses -- Houston and Denver -- in the playoffs.
-The Seahawks, meanwhile, won a brutal NFC West with a bruising defense of their own and the NFL's leader in receiving yards, Jaxon Smith-Njigba.
+The Seahawks, meanwhile, won a brutal NFC West with a bruising defense of their own and the NFL's leader in receiving yards, Jaxon Smith-Njigba, who is +500 to win MVP.

 Kickoff from Levi's Stadium in Santa Clara is set for 6:30 p.m.
 ET on Sunday, Feb.
 8. The Seahawks are 4.5-point favorites in the latest NFL odds at DraftKings.
 The over/under for total points scored is 45.5.
 Before you make any Patriots vs. Seahawks picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.